toa-p/l1_anomaly_ae/README.md

 1. convert to h5 each ROOT file of the QCD background sample with ```convert_all```
 2. merge the h5 files into one with ```merge_h5_tuples```
 3. run preprocessing step on final merged h5 file with ```preprocess```

+If one of the step fails for any reason, one can run one specific rule (eg, the merge or process steps as indicated above).
+In this case replace the rule with the one you want to run.